geo-mac/marp/marp_projects/vault/PID workshop 2023/ukcorr-pid-session-2023.md

 - Define which database field to use for local DOIs
 - Define the appearance of your DOIs (looks are everything! :wink: )
 - Define some essential metadata elements, inc. how content types from EPrints schema map to DataCite schema

+From configuration to *customization...*
+- *Customization* required if using a CRIS with EPrints (our experience)

 ---
 ![width:700px](strathprints-screen-3.jpg)